 TLDR Keratinocyte growth factor promotes hair growth and reduces hair loss from chemotherapy.

-The study demonstrated that keratinocyte growth factor (KGF or FGF-7) played a significant role in hair follicle growth, development, and differentiation.
-KGF and its receptor were highly expressed in skin, particularly in developing hair follicles.
-In experiments with nu/nu athymic nude mice, recombinant KGF (rKGF) induced dose-dependent hair growth and normalized follicular defects.
-Additionally, in a neonatal rat model of chemotherapy-induced alopecia, rKGF provided a dose-dependent protective effect, reducing alopecia by up to 50%.
-These findings suggested that KGF was a crucial endogenous factor in hair follicle biology.
+The study investigated the role of keratinocyte growth factor (KGF) in hair follicle growth, development, and differentiation.
+KGF, a member of the fibroblast growth factor family, was found to induce proliferation of keratinocytes and was expressed in skin, particularly in developing hair follicles.
+The research involved two murine models of alopecia.
+In nu/nu athymic nude mice, recombinant KGF (rKGF) administered over 17-18 days resulted in dose-dependent hair growth and normalized follicular keratinization defects.
+In a neonatal rat model of chemotherapy-induced alopecia, rKGF provided a dose-dependent cytoprotective effect, reducing alopecia by up to 50% when administered before chemotherapy.
+These findings suggested that KGF was a significant endogenous mediator of hair follicle processes.

 Discuss this study in the Community →